jonniek/mpv-playlistmanager/README.md

   - Selects or unselects the file under the cursor
   - When moving the cursor the selected file will follow, allowing reordering of the playlist

-As you know you can override keybindings by their name in input.conf `ctrl+J script-binding jumptofile`
+Dynamic keybinds will only work when playlist is visible.
+There is a setting to change them to static ones.
+The reason for the dynamic keybinds is that many people and scripts want to use arrow keys so overriding them only when using the playlist is more convienient.
+You can override keybindings by their names above by adding the following in your input.conf `ctrl+J script-binding jumptofile`

 #### My other mpv scripts